oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 The obvious next extension is to add a mechanism for specifying dependencies between tasks.
-In the most conservative view, it should only be legal to add additional predecessors / in-dependencies to tasks in the deferred state.
+In the most conservative view, it should only be legal to add additional predecessors / in-dependencies to tasks in the created state.
 After a task starts is completed, it doesn’t make sense to add additional predecessors, since it’s too late for them to delay the start of the task’s execution.